 - Part Time EFL - English as a Foreign Language: Daytime (6 hours a week) or Evening (4 hours a week) (18 years and above)

-- Full Time English Language for International Students (18 years and above)
+- Full Time English Language for International Students - 20 Hours a week (18 years and above)

 - ESOL Horizons Level 1 (16yrs – 19yrs)